 Gallstones are stone-like pieces of debris that form in a person’s gallbladder.
 Mostly produced from cholesterol, they can cause back and stomach pain.
 Individuals who are obese have a higher chance of having gallstones.
 Being overweight can also cause the gallbladder to become enlarged and not work right.
 Because diet and exercise aren’t effective methods for everyone, wls offers the right stepping stone to help them meet their weight reduction goals.

-Children and teens who are obese are just as at-risk for health problems as adults.
+Bariatric Surgery Facts: children and teens who are obese are just as at-risk for health problems as adults.
 As a matter of fact, overweight kids are more likely to increase their chances of being morbidly obese adults and with similar disease risks.

 If diet and exercise have failed to give you the right results, the Orbera or other bariatric surgery may help you on your quest to lose weight.
-Gastric sleeve, gastric bypass, gastric balloon and lap-band are all FDA approved surgeries that have been shown to be quite successful in keeping weight off long-term.
+Gastric sleeve, gastric bypass, gastric balloon, and lap-band are all FDA approved surgeries that have been shown to be quite successful in keeping weight off long-term.
 Although risks are low, and the surgeries are safe, revisional surgery from lap-band could arise if the device erodes or slips.

 There are also FDA approved non-surgical options that include ORBERA and Reshape.
-The balloon-like device is inserted into the stomach in an out-patient medical visit and left in for six months.
+The balloon-like device is inserted into the stomach in an outpatient medical visit and left in for six months.
 The balloon takes up space in the stomach, making it easy for an individual to feel full faster during meal time.
 Ongoing medical and nutritional support are provided to train the individual to adopt healthier eating habits.
 After six months, the balloon is deflated.
 This extreme makeover is a less invasive way for a person to lose weight and get their life back.
-Bariatric surgery and non-surgical options can also a person lower their risk of heart disease, high cholesterol, stroke and cancer.
+Bariatric surgery and non-surgical options can also a person lower their risk of heart disease, high cholesterol, stroke, and cancer.
 Mental improvements also include more self-confidence and a better outlook on life.